phaer/nixos-vm-on-macos/README.md

 * Rosetta - by leveraging vfkit´s and NixOS´ Rosetta integrations you can build derivations for both `aarch64-linux` and `x86_64-linux` in the VM.
 * Bridged networking via `virto-net`.
   At least on macOS 15, it [seems non-trivial to match dhcp leases](https://github.com/crc-org/vfkit/issues/242) to virtual machines, but that's not too much of an issue if one uses ipv6 link local adresses.
+* Graphical mode with virtio-gpu. vfkit´s GUI seems to be still limited though, e.g. no copy & paste support(?).

 # What needs work

-* GPU: Earlier tests with vfkit and graphical output worked quite well, just didn't integrate it in the module so far.
-* Persistence: Should be easy, both `virtio-fs` and `virtio-blk` work.
-Needs configuration and testing.
-Might be just need a virtio block device plus system repart.
+* Persistence: `virtio-blk` is quite easy to use, just needs a nice interface on the module side.
+I didn't bother so far, as `virtio-fs` works well enough atm.
+There's a branch `disk` in which I played around with formatting a `virtio-blk` device wich systemd-repart on first boot, but didn't finish taht yet.
 * VM Tests with our vfkit VMs would be awesome.
 * Might be worth a try to (optionally) replace qemu in nix-darwins linux-builder vm for rosetta.
 * This list: There's much to explore & still a bit to clean-up.